chay2199/GoRun/chapter01/Readme.md

 }
 ```

 %v represents the named value in its default format
 %T represents the type of the value
 %d expects value to be an integer type of base 10
 %b expects value to be an integer type of base 2
 %s the bytes of string or slice
 %f expects value to have a float type

-fmt.Println() is similar to fmt.Print(), the difference being that it adds spaces between arguments and appends a newline at the end.
+fmt.Println() is similar to fmt.Print(), the difference being that it adds spaces between arguments and appends a new line at the end.

 ```
 package main